gandoulf/enzo-resse/FOW/src/book/Tutorials/First_set_up.md

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/10_ChangeRadiusSize.png)

 You can change the fog precision of the FOW in the `BP_FOW_Handler` by going in the details panel and by changing the `PixelSize` value.
-By default the fog pixel is set to 25 centimeters
+By default, the fog pixel is set to 25 centimeters

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/11_Chance_the_fog_precision.png)

 ---
 _Documentation built with [**`Unreal-Doc` v1.0.9**](https://github.com/PsichiX/unreal-doc) tool by [**`PsichiX`**](https://github.com/PsichiX)_